September 19, 2025

 • Infinite Canvas: Your moodboard grows as your ideas do, no size limits

-• Real-time Collaboration: Work with your team using live cursors and instant comments
+• Real-time Collaboration: Work with your team using live cursors, comments, and instant updates

-• Web Clipper: Browser extension that captures content with source automatically
+• Web Clipper: Chrome/Chromium extension that captures content with source links automatically

 Pros